Managing Clinical Knowledge for Healthcare Improvement

 Meet the Program Director

-Dr. Kadrie serves as a board member at prestigious health care and higher education institutions.
-He is a subject matter expert and has consulted extensively with universities, and national and international health care organizations in the areas of strategy, program development, and change management.
+Dr. Kadrie serves as a board member at prestigious healthcare and higher education institutions.
+He is a subject matter expert and has also consulted extensively with universities, national, and international healthcare organizations in the areas of strategy, program development, and change management.

 Dr. Kadrie is a Fellow of the American College of Healthcare Executives (FACHE) and a Fellow of the American College of Medical Practice Executives (FACMPE).
 He is a Board Certified Examiner with the National Institute for Standards and Technology (NIST) – The Malcolm Baldrige National Quality Performance Program and is a Certified Professional in Health Information Management Systems (CPHIMS).

-- U.S. Bureau of Labor Statistics (2019 September 4).
+- Bureau of Labor Statistics (2021 September 8).
 Medical and Health Services Managers.
 Occupational Outlook Handbook.
-Retrieved January 9, 2020, from https://www.bls.gov/ooh/management/human-resources-managers.htm.
+Retrieved February 14, 2022, from https://www.bls.gov/ooh/management/medical-and-health-services-managers.htm.